 What is the best lure color when trolling for trout?

 There is no simple answer.
-The best color on any given day depends on many variables, most notaberly the color of the water and the mood of the fish.
-I do have a comprehensive guide on selecting the best jerkbait color, and the same principals can be used for most styles of lures.
+The best color on any given day depends on many variables, most notably the color of the water and the mood of the fish.
+I do have a comprehensive guide on selecting the best jerkbait color, and the same principles can be used for most styles of lures.

-In brief, I advise using dark, natural colours when the water is clear and the trout are wary.
-If the water is a bit stained, or murky, then I change to bright vibrant colours.
+In brief, I advise using dark, natural colors when the water is clear and the trout are wary.
+If the water is a bit stained, or murky, then I change to bright vibrant colors.

 Plain Silver or gold lures are also a safe general option.
 It is popular to fish silver lures when it is cloudy and gold when it is bright.

 What is the best trolling lure in the Spring or Fall